Dutch village evacuated as precaution due to wildfire smoke

 “In the times we're living through — the corona era — we don't take the decision lightly to move people from home to evacuation centers,” De Boer said.

+By early afternoon, villagers still had not been allowed back, as firefighters tackled the blaze.
+Police were patrolling the cordoned-off center of the village.

-Residents were allowed to leave in their own cars or in transport organized carefully by authorities who also were concerned about residents who may be infected with the coronavirus.
+Residents were allowed to leave in their own cars or in transport organized carefully by authorities who also were concerned about people who might be infected with the coronavirus.

-The fire was burning through trees in the Meinweg National Park and it was not immediately clear when residents would be allowed to return home.
-Two tanks from the army were sent to the park Tuesday to help firefighters cut containment lines.
+The fire was burning through trees and grassland in the Meinweg National Park and it was not immediately clear when residents would be allowed to return home.
+Two army tanks were sent to the park Tuesday to help firefighters cut containment lines.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.